-When a husband fails to pursue his wife sexually, there’s a likelihood she will turn inward and question her desirability, even worth.
-That line of thinking feels reasonable because God did put in her the desire to be pursued by her husband.
+When an overall-healthy husband fails to pursue his wife sexually, there’s a likelihood she will turn inward and question her desirability, even worth.
+That line of thinking feels reasonable because God did put in her the desire to be pursued by her mate.
 However, allowing the feelings and questions to take over will overthrow every effort towards healthy intimacy…excerpt from The Wedding Night

 God, not fear or blame should be your first stop.
 There’s so much going on within your heart, and your husband’s that to just swing by and hope words/actions will fix the issue is imprudent.

-Certainly, conversation is meaningful.
+Certainly, conversation must be had.
 Taking the other steps outlined in this post is essential.
 But if you bypass the Creator of sex; you’ll pretty much be running into walls.